hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/07-regression.md

 Initially, the model parameters are all random numbers between $-1$ and $1$.
 After fitting, _some_ of the parameters are in the few-hundred range.

 Now look at the $x$ and $y$ ranges on the plot: flipper lengths are hundreds of millimeters and body masses are thousands of grams.
-The optimizer had to gradually step values of order 1 up to values of order 100‒1000, and it took small steps to avoid jumping over the solution.
+The optimizer had to gradually increase parameters of order 1 up to order 100‒1000, and it takes small steps to avoid jumping over the solution.
 In the end, the optimizer found a reasonably good fit by scaling just a few parameters up and effectively performed a purely linear fit.

 We should have scaled the inputs and outputs so that the values the fitter sees are _all_ of order 1.
 This is something that PyTorch _assumes_ you will do.